-Wanting a pet and being ready to provide the love, attention, routine, and environment that a dog requires are two different things.
 These things are even more important if you are getting a puppy as opposed to an older dog.
 The routine, training classes, and attention you provide help them develop into well-behaved and healthy adults.

-The fact is, welcoming a dog into your family means that your life will change, so before you decide to get a new pup on a whim, consider whether you are willing to make some sacrifices to ensure that your dog park gets the care and attention that they need to thrive?
+The fact is, welcoming a dog into your family means that your life will change, so before you decide to get a new pup on a whim, consider whether you are willing to make some sacrifices to ensure that your dog gets the care and attention that they need to thrive.

 Let’s look at some of the things that you need to consider before you decide to get a dog.

+Getting a dog is exciting.
+You probably can’t wait to bring home a new furry friend, but don’t let the cuteness of a potential new pup sway you.
 Getting a dog is a huge responsibility, and a puppy is even more so.
-It means that you’ll be responsible for the safety and well-being of these cute animal lovers, so you better make sure you can offer them a good life before you commit.
-Which dog should I get?
+It means that you’ll be responsible for the safety and well-being of these cute animals, so you better make sure you can offer them a good life before you commit.

 I’m sure everyone who gets a dog has the best intentions, but sometimes that’s not enough.
 Before you decide you want a dog, you need to determine if you should have a dog.
 There are 6 things you need to consider when asking yourself -should I get a dog?